monim67/laravel-user-image-croppie/README.md

 route to your `web.php` and include the password-update form in the page of your choice.

+## Localization

+If you want to customize package language files publish them to modify.
+Files will be published to `resources\lang\vendor\lui-croppie` directory.
+You can create lang files for other languages there.

+    php artisan vendor:publish --provider="Monim67\LaravelUserImageCroppie\ServiceProvider" --tag=lang

 ## User Image Update Event

 When user uploads an image `Monim67\LaravelUserImageCroppie\Events\AvatarUpdate` event is emitted, you can subscribe to the event or add listeners to it.

 ## Acknowledgments